foxdonut/meiosis/helpers/setup/README.md

 - `initial`: an object that represents the initial state.
 If not provided, the initial state is `{}`.
-- `Actions`: a function that receives `(update, getState)` and returns an object with actions.
-The created actions are returned by `setup`, and also passed to `Effects`.
-If not provided, the created actions are `{}`.
-For convience, actions can pass arrays of patches to `update` to combine multiple patches into one, thus reducing the number of updates, state changes, and view refreshes.
-  If an action is defined with `function() { ... }` rather than `() => { ... }`, it can call another
-  action using `this.otherAction(...)`.
 - `services`: an array of functions that get called with `state`.
 Service functions can change the state by returning a patch:
     - returning any patch, changes the state
-    - not returning anything, or returning a falsy value, does not change the state
+    - not returning anything, does not change the state
-- `Effects`: constructor function for effects, which gets called with `(update, actions)` and should return an array of functions that will get called with `state`.
+- `effects`: an array of functions that will get called with `{ state, update }`.
 The return value of effect functions is ignored.
-Instead, effect functions should call `update` and/or `actions` to trigger further updates.
+Instead, effect functions should call `update` to trigger further updates.

 -----